-In a Fixed Limit game, there are a maximum of 1 initial bet and three raises in a single round.
+In a Fixed Limit game, there are a maximum of one initial bet and three raises in a single round.
 All three kinds of raises have specific names:

 In our 20/40 example during The Flop the initial bet would be 20 USD, the raise would be a further 20 USD - meaning that player has bet 40 USD, the re-raise would be to 60 USD and the cap would be another 20 USD which amounts to 80 USD.
 After the cap was made, no more raises allowed during this round.
-Remember, bets and raises on the Turn and River will be made at the higher limit (we will see this later).
 Eventually, the consequence of the allowed raises looks the following: bet, raise, re-raise, cap.

 Now let’s get back to the game.
 The action continues clockwise around the table, requiring each player to make a decision whether to call, raise or muck as they see fit, until it reaches the player at the Small Blind position.
 Let's suggest that everyone has called.
 In our 20/40 example, this would mean they have all committed 20 USD to the pot.
 So now it is the Small Blind's turn to act.
 Remember, in the beginning of the round this person has already bet an amount equal to the half of the lower limit (10 USD in our example).
 Because of this, if this player decides to call, he will only have to add 10 USD in the pot (making 20 USD in his total).
 Of course he can also raise up to 40 USD or muck.